mem0ai/mem0/CONTRIBUTING.md

 # Contributing to embedchain

-Let us make contributing easy, collaborative and fun.
+Let us make contribution easy, collaborative and fun.

 ## Submit your Contribution through PR

-To make a contribution, follow the following steps:
+To make a contribution, follow these steps:

 1. Fork and clone this repository
 2. Do the changes on your fork with dedicated feature branch `feature/f1`